» Disability News Articles » » Australia NZ News

 "In practical terms, it means that people with disability can have greater choice in how, when and where they access services and programs to meet their needs.
 And this is exactly what people with disability have told us is important to them."

 Ms Burch said that the contract with Able Australia included provision for support for four younger people who have been living in residential aged care.
-A purpose built home was opened in Narrabundah by Ms Burch and the Honourable Bill Shorten the Federal Parliamentary Secretary for Disability and Children's Services in July.
+A purpose built home was opened in Narrabundah by Ms Burch and the Honorable Bill Shorten the Federal Parliamentary Secretary for Disability and Children's Services in July.

 "Able Australia will support each young person to move into their new home and to live life to the fullest.
 In some cases this will mean re-building connections with families, friends and their local community.